 - He’s spending less time “organizing” the alphabet/numbers and playing alone.
 He’ll play alone for 10-15 minutes during the day before seeking me out, usually to show me a letter/number/book.
 He still has 30-45 of imposed quiet time in the evening, but will knock on his door to cue companionship.

-Friday, November 7th, I observed Tyoma in the playground for about 15 minutes.
+Friday, November 7th, I observed Liev in the playground for about 15 minutes.
 He spent most of the time running around by himself, or jogging by his peers without noticing them.
 Miss Ronda stated that this was fairly typical of him (70% time), although he does have “good” days when he runs along with his peers.

 When asked about his participation, she mentioned that he does not like loud music or to play with musical instruments—he will leave the area when these activities take place.
 This was a surprise to me since I have never noticed sound aversions at home, but in his defense, the music at daycare is thunderously loud.
-Miss Ronda also said that Tyoma does not seem to “get” painting.
+Miss Ronda also said that Liev does not seem to “get” painting.
 He goes through the motions but does not “engage” like his peers.
 I have noticed similar problems at and I have a plan to get him more involved.

-Miss Ronda said that Tyoma has made great progress in sitting with his peers during snacks/meals.
+Miss Ronda said that Liev has made great progress in sitting with his peers during snacks/meals.
 He is cooperative and will remain seated while eating.
 He also joins in circle time and “seems interested” in what is going on although he does not usually sing/talk/dance like his peers.
 Miss Ronda made one significant comment, “He is very compassionate.”
 She elaborated by saying that he notices when a classmate is crying or upset and that he seems concerned.
 He does do anything but watch intently until the situation is resolved.